-The programme is designed to generate and use various animal and cellular models to systematically discover and ascribe functions of genes and gene products identified in genome wide analyses.
-This will contribute to a better understanding of the disease, furnish a portfolio of new and validated therapeutic targets, compounds and therapeutic strategies for PDAC and serve as the basis for a translation into clinical applications.
+The program is designed to generate and use animal and cellular models to systematically analyze functions of genes and gene products in order to attain a better understanding of the disease, furnish a portfolio of new and validated therapeutic targets, compounds and therapeutic strategies for PDAC and serve as the basis for a translation into clinical applications.

-We have finalized the selection of candidate genes for in-depth analysis based on in vitro experimental data.
-Detailed in vitro and in vivo analyses of a large number of candidate genes are ongoing or have already been published, additional work is ongoing.
-A pre-clinical trial with an inhibitor against candidate gene TTK (WP2) has been started; moreover, a clinical trial with an agent targeting specific metabolic characteristics of cancer stem cells (WP3) has been initiated.
+Detailed in vitro and in vivo analyses of a large number of candidate genes are ongoing or have already been completed, resulting in several high-ranking publications.
+A pre-clinical trial with an inhibitor against candidate gene TTK (WP2) is ongoing; moreover, a clinical trial with an agent targeting specific metabolic characteristics of cancer stem cells (WP3) has been initiated.
 In addition, small-molecule screening for new inhibitors of selected target genes has been started.

 - Key Objective 2: Development of efficient, standardised and reliable tools, standardised operating procedures and technologies for phenotyping (WPs 1-7):

-Our team has developed novel workflows for next-generation sequencing-based analysis as well as metabolic profiling from extremely small sample sizes (WP8 &9).
-Wecontinue to use these new approaches to systematically analyse samples from the different model systems.
-Among others, our histopathological and molecular evaluation of primary tumor tissues and their corresponding xenografts is well advanced (WP7) and is now being combined with in vivo chemosensitivity data (WP6).
-In parallel, first metabolome profiles representing interstitial fluid derived from organotypic cultures (WP8) are available for integration with next-generation sequencing data from the same cells.
+Novel workflows for next-generation sequencing-based analysis as well as metabolic profiling from extremely small sample sizes have been developed within WP9 & WP8, respectively, and continue to be used to systematically analyse samples from the different model systems.
+Among others, histopathological and molecular evaluation of primary tumour tissues and their corresponding xenografts is well advanced (WP7) and is now being combined with in vivo chemosensitivity data (WP6), metabolome profiles and functional data from organotypic cultures (WP8), 3D growth assays (WP5) and next-generation sequencing data (WP9) from the same cells.

 - Key Objective 4: Large scale data integration (WP10):

 The CAM-PaC project is generating large amounts of diverse types of data on molecular and phenotypical traits of primary human tissues and in vitro and in vivo model systems of pancreatic cancer.
-Developing novel methods to utilise the knowledge that is generated on different levels and formulating scientific hypotheses from the comprehensive analysis of these data is the consortium’s major aim of the area of research of WP10.
-To this end, the necessary infrastructure as well as methods for integrating heterogeneous data from different sources and methodological approaches have been already established and standardized tools made available to the consortium.
+Developing novel methods to utilise the knowledge that is generated on different levels and formulating scientific hypotheses from the comprehensive analysis of these data is the major aim of WP10.
+To this end, the necessary infrastructure as well as methods for integrating heterogeneous data from different sources and methodological approaches have already been established and standardized tools were made available to the consortium.
 First models of protein and pathway interactions have been established; the most advanced among these is a detailed model of the role of the WP2 candidate gene CFL1 in pancreatic cancer cells.
-Functional predictions derived from these models are currently being experimentally validated.
+Functional predictions derived from this model are currently being validated within WP2.